Analyst40/analyst40/README.md

-# Data Maverick: Data Analyst in Python
+# Data Maverick: Data Analyst Bootcamp

-The projects I created for my Data Analyst in Python program, plus my reflections on the courses I took and articles I read.
+The projects I created for my Data Analyst Bootcamp, plus my reflections on the courses I took and articles I read.

 You can find my curriculum [here](/curriculum.md).